Captures

 See the source connector reference documentation.

-Flow supports running Airbyte source connectors (through airbyte-to-flow) These connectors tend to focus on SaaS APIs, and do not offer real-time streaming integrations.
+Flow supports running both first and third party connectors to batch sources as well as natively-written Estuary connectors.
+These connectors tend to focus on SaaS APIs, and do not offer real-time streaming integrations.
 Flow runs the connector at regular intervals to capture updated documents.

-Airbyte source connectors are independently reviewed and sometime updated for compatibility with Flow.
-Estuary's source connectors documentation includes actively supported Airbyte connectors.
-A full list of Airbyte's connectors is available at Airbyte docker hub.
+Third-party source connectors are independently reviewed and sometimes updated for compatibility with Flow.
+Estuary's source connectors documentation includes all actively supported connectors.
 If you see a connector you'd like to prioritize for access in the Flow web app, contact us.

 Discovery